comet-dev/cli/README.md

 - To contribute, look through to see if any mistakes are present.
 - Download the library and binaries with ```npm install```
 - Send an issue, or a bug.
-- Pull requests are open, too.
+- Pull requests are open too.